Effect of ion irradiation on superconducting thin films: Sheet resistance and critical temperature

 Figure~\ref{Rs_Tc_dose_figure}(b) shows one film that had SiO$_\mathrm{2}$ as a protective dielectric (see Table~\ref{TEM_MoSi_NbN_table}, wafer M1).
-All other films in Fig.~\ref{Rs_Tc_dose_figure} have Al$_\mathrm{2}$O$_\mathrm{3}$ or no protective layer.
-However, several films similar to M1, protected with SiO$_\mathrm{2}$ and irradiated with the same fluence had reproducible values of $R_{\square, \mathrm{RT}}$ between 98--120$~\mathrm{\Omega}$.
+All other films in Fig.~\ref{Rs_Tc_dose_figure}(b) were protected with Al$_\mathrm{2}$O$_\mathrm{3}$.
+However, several films similar to M1, protected with SiO$_\mathrm{2}$ and irradiated with the same fluence had reproducible values of $R_{\square, \mathrm{RT}}$ between 98--120$~\mathrm{\Omega}$, see the supplementary.
 The $T_c$ of wafer M1 is also the same as the highest $T_c$ measured from gallium-treated M-series films with Al$_\mathrm{2}$O$_\mathrm{3}$ layer.
-These results indicate that both materials, Al$_\mathrm{2}$O$_\mathrm{3}$ and SiO$_\mathrm{2}$, are suitable for the protective layer.
-Both layers can also be removed by selective etching.
+Hence we notice no difference between the two protective layer materials.

+Finally, Fig.~\ref{Rs_Tc_dose_figure}(c) shows the map between $T_c$ and $R_{\square, 10~\mathrm{K}}$ of MoSi, NbN, TiN, Nb, and Al wafers.
+Reference values of non-irradiated wafers are included for Al, Nb, TiN, and NbN.
+The increase of $T_c$ in Al and the corresponding decrease in Nb as a function of increased disorder are in qualitative agreement with experiments on granular Al~\cite{levy-bertrand_electrodynamics_2019} and Nb~\cite{bose_mechanism_2005}, but obtained with an entirely different fabrication method.
+A significantly smaller decrease of $T_c$, 0.16~K, has been observed in Nb films irradiated with protons~\cite{tanatar_anisotropic_2022}, which was in agreement with theoretical calculations~\cite{zarea_effects_2023}.
+However, the proton-irradiated Nb films had an order of magnitude smaller resistivity than films Nb3--4.
+Strong decrease of $T_c$ as a function of ion fluence and resistivity makes this elemental material less promising as a disordered superconductor.
+On the other hand, lithography-defined irradiation may allow Nb structures of different $T_c$ and $L_\square$ in the same layer.

+Ion irradiation yields a significant decrease of $T_c$ for both nitrides.
+In irradiated TiN, we did not observe superconductivity at and above $0.3~\mathrm{K}$.
+The effect of ion irradiation on $T_c$ of our 10~nm NbN films is significantly stronger ($\sim 70$\%) than in thicker and less disordered films studied in Ref.~\cite{juang_effects_1988} ($\sim 10$\%).

+We studied Nb, NbN, and TiN films both with and without protective layers.
+Our experiments do not indicate any noticeable effect of the protective layer on the measured $T_c$, but the increase of $R_\square$ was significantly higher for non-protected nitrides.
+However, this effect may also be attributed to oxidation, i.e., the limited shelf-life of thin nitride films.